skore-io/nestjs-extensions/packages/bull/README.md

   npm run start:dev
 ```

-Once started you can access bull-board on: [localhost](http://localhost:3000/admin/queues)
+Once started you can access bull-board on: [localhost](http://localhost:3000/admin/queues) or if you need to change this route pass a value for `bullBoardPath`.

 User: bull
 Password: board